 Specific Equipment: Includes specialised equipment (not used in viticulture) for harvesting, pruning, maintenance, and destruction of cover crops, as well as planters and seeders.
 Weed and Pest Management: Equipment for controlling weeds and reducing the presence of harmful insects.
-Rainwater Storage: Basins, tanks, or flexible reservoirs for collecting rainwater from roofs, with a maximum storage capacity of 800 m 3 .
+Rainwater Storage: Basins, tanks, or flexible reservoirs for collecting rainwater from roofs, with a maximum storage capacity of 800 m3.
 Cold Shelters: Shelters with or without frost protection systems for crops.
 Game Protection Supplies: Equipment and materials to protect against wildlife damage.
-Irrigation costs are excluded.
-Further detail via: https://les-aides.nouvelle- aquitaine.fr/system/files/specific pj files/R%C3%A8glement 6.pdf Duration Applications are open until 31st December 2024.
-Latest/ Update Application window has now closed.
-Future rounds may become available.
+Irrigation costs and heated greenhouse expenses are excluded.
+Further detail via: https://les-aides.nouvelle-aquitaine.fr/economie-et-emploi/aide-la- reorientation-des-exploitations-viticoles?recherche=agriculture Duration Applications are open until 31st December 2025.
+Latest/ Update 2025 application round is now available.
 Implications Opportunities to provide diverse agricultural technologies and materials that support the reorientation of vineyards.
 There may be avenues to market innovative solutions for crop diversification and sustainability to French farmers looking to adapt their operations.
+There may also be opportunities for providers of infrastructure such as rainwater storage and frost protection for crops.